Stay Smart. Look for the CA Label.

 Smart Tips for the Smart Tele-Consumer

-- Choose telecom equipment, such as walkie-talkies and cordless phones with the CA label as shown in figure 1a.
-Telecommunications equipment available in the market before the establishment of the CA on 1 April 2012 may have been affixed with previously prescribed labels (which are also valid) as shown in figure 1b.
+- Choose telecom equipment, such as walkie-talkies and cordless phones with the label prescribed by the Communications Authority (CA) as shown in figure 1a ("the CA label").
+Telecommunications equipment available in the market before the establishment of the CA on 1 April 2012 may have been affixed with old prescribed labels (which are still valid) as shown in figure 1b.
 For details, please refer to the HKCA 3211 "Standardisation Guide for Labelling of Telecommunications Equipment" document available on the website of the Office of the Communications Authority (OFCA).

 - Some walkie-talkies in the market are for export use only and are illegal for use locally

 - Cordless phones not operating within the specified frequency bands are illegal for use in Hong Kong

 - A list of certified equipment models is available on the OFCA website

 Possession or use of equipment not meeting technical specifications: